adamburkegh/statesnap-miner/README.md

 ### Convert

 [conv.py](cgedq/conv.py) converts CSV or Stata extracts into CSV files in state snapshot log form.
 Multiple files are produced according to different slices of the data.
+Role conflation of less frequent roles also happens here.
 Check help for extra options.

 `python -m cgedq.conv <datafile>`